ketphan02/ketphan02/README.md

 ---------
 2020 - 2024 (expected)

-	University of British Columbia (BSc [Data Science and/or Computer Science])
+	University of British Columbia (BSc Major in Data Science and minor in Computer Science)

 2017 - 2020